Drugs and Interventions

 HDIs are usually given as tablet.
 Side effects include tiredness, loss of appetite, diarrhoea.
 Each HDI will also have its own specific side effects that your doctor will be able to explain before you start on one.

-Currently, the HDI Panobinostat is used alongside other drugs to treat myeloma (a type of blood cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More).
+Currently, the HDI Panobinostat is used alongside other drugs to treat myeloma (a type of blood cancer).
 They are also being tested in clinical trials.

 Drug examples: